nexus06/EverNote/README.md

 #Feature create note by keyboard:

-Pressing floating button "+", naw activity is called, then user is able to create note by keyoboard or by hand writing in screen.
+Pressing floating button "+", new activity is called, then user is able to create note by keyoboard or by hand writing in screen.

 #Feature create note by keyboard: